Bones1335/convert_and_merge/README.md

 ## Functionality

+***Note: Before running the program, make sure the files in the directory you want to merge are named in such a way that they will merge in the user's desired order.***

 - run: `python main.py [merged_filename]`

 - When prompted, input the desired directory you would like to merge into a single file.
 Make sure to write the entire directory path.